ApiGen/ApiGen/README.md

 ## Installation ##

-The preferred installation way is using the PEAR package but there are three more ways how to install ApiGen.
+The preferred installation way is using the PEAR package but there are four more ways how to install ApiGen.

 ### PEAR ###